LeonS0ft/Pulse-Proximity-Platform/docs/02-platform/02-installation.md

 ## Upload files

 The preferred way of installing is with Git, because this makes it easy to update.
-This may change when a built-in updater is implemented.

 With your CLI, go to the webroot of your hosting account and type: